WirelessIoTSolutions/dt-corporate-nb-iot-hackathon/tuino_demo_rfid_reader/readme.md

 # Feature

-Place the RFID tag into the square reader.
+Place the RFID tag into frame the red square reader.
 Open the Serial Monitor for the output.